 This is my husband’s basic recipe for making French crepes, he makes an easy crepe batter with flour, sugar, eggs, milk, vanilla, and butter.
 Before I met Nicolas, I always thought of crepes of something that I would mainly order at a restaurant or when eating out.
 I remember that on one of our first trips to visit his family in France, his younger sister Caroline, who was about 12-13 at the time, made crepes and was flipping them in the pan like a pro.

 I realized that it must be something in their French genes to make crepes so easily.
-Of course this meant that I immediately delegated all crepe making to my husband (and I focused on the ceviche/empanada/plantains).
+Of course, this meant that I immediately delegated all crepe making to my husband (and I focused on the ceviche/empanada/plantains).
 I’ve made crepes on some occasions, either when Nicolas was traveling or just to prove that “hey I can make crepes”.
-But I have to admit that he’s much more efficient and faster at making them – and when making a couple dozen crepes that makes a difference.
-On occasion I’ve been known to add a savory/Latin touch (try guava jam and queso fresco) to our crepe fillings, and of course, dulce de leche has become a must have filling option at our table.
+But I have to admit that he’s much more efficient and faster at making them.
+When making a couple dozen crepes, that makes a difference.
+On occasion, I’ve been known to add a savory/Latin touch (try guava jam and queso fresco) to our crepe fillings, and of course, dulce de leche has become a must-have filling option at our table.

 - 2 tablespoons of sugar